typelevel/cats/docs/src/main/tut/index.md

 we can without making unnecessary sacrifices of purity and usability.
 Where sacrifices have to be made, we will strive to make these obvious, and will keep them well documented.

-### <a name="project-structure" href="#project-structure"></a>Project Structure

-In an attempt to be more modular, Cats is broken up into a number of sub-projects:

-* *core* - contains type class definitions (e.g. Functor, Applicative, Monad), essential datatypes, and type class instances for those datatypes and standard library types
-* *laws* - laws for the type classes, used to validate type class instances
-* *cats-free* - free structures such as the free monad, and supporting type classes.
-* *tests* - tests that check type class instances with laws from *laws*
-* *docs* - The source for this website

 ### <a name="copyright" href="#copyright"></a>Copyright and License